What being an anonymous egg donor means

-Because egg donation is a very personal and private decision to make, your identity will only be disclosed to staff at the Licensed Centre where treatment will be undertaken, and to the Human Fertilisation & Embryology Authority (HFEA), which is required by law to keep a register on egg donors.
+With Altrui, egg donation is anonymous at the point of donating your eggs.
+You will not know the person who you are matched with and they will not know you.
+Your identity will only be disclosed to staff at the clinic where you will go through egg donation.
+The Human Fertilisation & Embryology Authority (HFEA), is the authority in the UK who keeps the register of all donors.
 Altrui is data protected and we have high security encryption on our computers, ensuring any information you provide us with is kept strictly confidential; it will never be passed on without your specific permission.

 Only non-identifying information about you will be passed on to the recipient couple with whom you are matched – we will discuss this with you further before any information whatsoever is disclosed.
 Generally speaking, this information will include a copy of your personal profile, general details of your physical characteristics and a baby photo.